-

 QUOTE: :

-Picasso used to dress up his friends in the most unlikely ways.
-He also
+Picasso used to dress up his friends in the most unlikely

-figure to distortions that completely fracture the centre line of his head,
+subjected the figure to distortions that completely fracture the centre

-giving him a totally ambiguous appearance.
-By using soft, fluid and contrasting
+line of his head, giving him a totally ambiguous appearance.
+By using

-lines to outline the face, he maintained the peculiar personality of the
+soft, fluid and contrasting lines to outline the face, he maintained

-man, in spite of the dislocation of his facial features.
+the peculiar personality of the man, in spite of the dislocation of his

-His staring eyes are concealed behind thick glasses, which instead of
+His staring eyes are concealed behind thick glasses, which

-despite the marked facial distortions.
+distressing realism, despite the marked facial distortions.

 Portrait of Jaume Sabartés as a Spanish Grandee